DEEP LEARNING AND ADVANCED AI - 2023/4

 Module Overview

-This module introduces a wide range of deep learning and other state of art techniques in AI for solving real world problems.
-Basic concepts on statistics and applied maths that thread through key elements in machine learning techniques will be discussed throughout the module.
+In recent years, AI has seen tremendous growth due in large part to more powerful computers, larger scale data and techniques to establish comprehensive framework through deeper neural networks.
+This module introduces a wide range of deep learning and the latest state of art techniques in AI for serving the world through innovation, understanding and compassion.
+Fundamental concepts on applied maths and establishment on effective learning objectives that thread through key elements in machine learning techniques will be discussed throughout the module.
 Students will study how to build suitable AI systems that can operate in complicated, real-world environments.
-The module also prepares students to explore further challenges and opportunities to improve deep learning and AI and bring them to new frontiers.
+The module also prepares students to explore further challenges and opportunities to work with advanced AI and bring them to new frontiers.

 Module provider